(Rochester, New York, March 30, 1891 – Danbury, Connecticut, July 17, 1969).1

 Clayton Knight’s father, Frederick C. Knight, a dry goods merchant in Rochester, New York, was born in Canada, but the Knight family was a New York one.2 Knight’s grandfather, Cyrus Maxwell Knight, served with a New York regiment during the Civil War.3 As early as 1910, Knight started on a career as an artist, working as a designer for the Stecher Lithographic Company in Rochester.4 Soon thereafter he moved to Chicago to study at the Art Institute; he was among the winners there of the Frederick Magnus Brand prize for composition in 1913.5 He returned to New York and was residing in Manhattan and working as an artist when he registered for the draft on June 5, 1917.
 Later that month he was accepted into the Aviation Section of the Signal Corps.6 He attended ground school at the University of Texas, graduating August 25, 1917.7

-In mid-October about twenty men were selected by Elliott White Springs, who was in charge of the cadets, to begin flight training at Stamford.
-The remaining 130, including Knight, continued their work at Oxford until early November, when they were sent to a machine gun school, Harrowby Camp, near Grantham in Lincolnshire.
+In early November about twenty men were selected by Elliott White Springs, who was in charge of the cadets, to begin flight training at Stamford.
+The remaining men, including Knight, were ordered to a machine gun school, Harrowby Camp, near Grantham in Lincolnshire; there were not enough R.F.C. squadrons to accommodate all the Americans.
 After two weeks, fifty of these men, including Knight’s friend from ground school, Glenn Dickenson Wicks, were sent to various training squadrons, but Knight was among those who remained at Grantham and completed the four-week machine gun course.
 10 When Thanksgiving came, the men celebrated in grand style, and a number of those already at training squadrons returned to Grantham for the day.
 Festivities included a football game between the “Unfits” and the “Hardly Ables.”11 Knight kept a photograph of the victorious Unfits.12

 Achieving R.A.F. graduate status would normally have been the qualifying event leading to Knight’s being recommended for his commission as a first lieutenant.
 But it had earlier been brought to General Pershing’s attention that many cadets like Knight had been held up in their progress towards commissions by the lack of training facilities.
 On March 13, 1918, Pershing cabled to Washington requesting permission “to immediately issue to all cadets now in Europe temporary or Reserve commissions in Aviation Section Signal Corps. . . .”19 Washington approved the plan in a cable dated March 21, 1918, but stipulated that the commissioned men be “put on non-flying status.
 Upon satisfactory completion of flying training they can be transferred as flying officers.”20 Thus already on April 8, 1918, Pershing had recommended Knight along with many other second Oxford detachment members for their commissions as first lieutenants “Aviation Reserve non flying.”21 It took over a month and some prodding, but finally, on May 13, 1918, Washington cabled back approval.22 The news would have reached Knight just about the time he went solo on the R.E.8, and presumably the paperwork was then completed transferring him from reserve, non-flying to flying status.
 He was placed on active duty status on May 29, 1918.23